tango-crypto/cardano-wallet-js/README.md

     let txId = await walletServer.submitTx(signed);

 ### Key handling
-There ara a couple of methods you can use to derive and get private/public key pairs. for more info you can check (here)[https://docs.cardano.org/projects/cardano-wallet/en/latest/About-Address-Derivation.html].
+There ara a couple of methods you can use to derive and get private/public key pairs.
+For more info check [here](https://docs.cardano.org/projects/cardano-wallet/en/latest/About-Address-Derivation.html).

 Get root key from recovery phrase